mjhea0/thinkful-angular/readme.md

 <html ng-app="bitcoinCalculator" ng-controller="bitcoinController">
 ```

 The [Controller](http://docs.angularjs.org/api/ng/directive/ngController), `ngController`, is a directive that will run the `bitcoinController` controller, which controls, or talks to, the view.
 Controllers link and provide information to the model and our view.
+You'll also notice that we assigned a value to our `ng-app` directive: `ng-app="bitcoinCalculator"`.
+This tells angular which module we'll be using in our app.

 If you try the app now, you'll notice it's broken.
 That's because we defined a controller, but we have not defined how said controller works.
 Let's do that.